a-b-street/docs/book/src/proposals/seattle_bikes/README.md

 presents this vision way more eloquently than I could.
 Another organization has called for better facilities on
 [the I5 bridge](https://www.glwstreets.org/45th-st-bridge-overview), but I'd
-personally like to make the connecton all the way from the udistrict to Wallingfjord, patronizing all the shops along the way without hustling to keep up with traffic.
+personally like to make the connection all the way from the U-district to Wallingfjord, patronizing all the shops along the way without hustling to keep up with traffic.

-I thought about 50th as an alternative, but it's farther from the action in the udistrict (including the brand new Link station!) and would skip the Wallingford business district.
+I thought about 50th as an alternative, but it's farther from the action in the U-district (including the brand new Link station!) and would skip the Wallingford business district.

 ### Aurora Ave